 Example Scenarios

-Emergency fund in Nigeria: Goal of NGN 1,500,000, starting from zero, earning 14% in a fintech savings app, over 12 months.
+Emergency fund in Nigeria: Goal of NGN 1,500,000, starting from zero, earning a hypothetical 14% in an accessible regulated savings product over 12 months.
 Required monthly savings: approximately NGN 117,000.
-Without interest, you would need NGN 125,000 per month — compound interest saves you NGN 8,000 monthly.
+Without interest, you would need NGN 125,000 per month.
+Recheck the product rate and withdrawal rules before using the number.

 House deposit in Kenya: Goal of KES 3,000,000, starting with KES 200,000, earning 12% in a money market fund, over 36 months.
 Required monthly savings: approximately KES 68,000.